Short Manaslu Circuit Trekking -15 Days

 Max.
 Altitude: 2630m/8629ftMeal: Breakfast, Lunch and DinnerAccommodation: Lodge

 Following breakfast, we will travel from Namrung to Shyala, passing through 10 km of stunning terrain with magnificent mountain views.
 The journey will take us across the charming Bhanzam plateau, where we can admire barley fields and stone houses.
 Our next stop will be Lihi Village, where a small flat area on the right offers a breathtaking panoramic view of the area.
-After crossing the Hinang Khola, we will pass through Sho village before continuing on to Lho and finally reaching Shyala.
+After crossing the Hinang Khola, we will pass through Sho village before continuing to Lho and finally reaching Shyala.

 Max.
 Altitude: 3500m/11482.94ftMeal: Breakfast, Lunch and DinnerAccommodation: Lodge